aws-samples/ec2-classic-resource-finder/README.md

 ## Requirements

-This script is designed to run in Bash and requires the [AWS CLI] (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), JQ, and the linux Cut utility.
+This script is designed to run in Bash and requires the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), JQ, and the linux Cut utility.
 The CLI must either be already authenticated either via an IAM role, AWS SSO or an IAM access key with appropriate permissions as outlined below.

 ### For Mac